 Moving Beyond Testing

-Quality engineering’s role in the testing and feedback cycle assures that new system are implemented successfully and feeds innovation back into the system.
-Through the continuous improvement that QE provides for clients, the products become stronger and innovation is fostered back into the system.
+Quality engineering’s role in the testing and feedback cycle assures that new systems are implemented successfully and feed innovation back into the system.
+Through the continuous improvement that QE provides for clients, the products become stronger, and innovation is fostered back into the system.
 Therefore, Quality Engineering is both a means of testing and an influence on continuous improvement—being the final catalyst that improves the end product or service.

 Join for More Insights